-The Student Handbook is a source of useful information and a presentation of the policies we live by at Fitchburg State University.
-Underlying all of that is a special falcon spirit that I hope you will discover and come to enjoy.
-That special falcon spirit encompasses:
+The Student Handbook is a source of useful information, highlights of opportunities available, and a presentation of the policies we live by at Fitchburg State University.
+Underlying all of that is a special Falcon spirit that I hope you will discover and come to enjoy.
+That special Falcon spirit encompasses:

-- A community of learners.
-We focus on learning and growing as members of the campus community. - An achievement-orientation.
-We set goals and then work hard and consistently to meet them in all facets of the university experience. - A blending of liberal arts education, preparation for professional life and student development opportunities.
-We learn by exploring a broad range of subjects and develop academic and life long skills through our work in the classroom, involvement in organizations, participation in campus activities and activism in the community. - A sense of civility.
+- ▶ A community of learners.
+We focus on learning and growing as members of the campus community. - ▶ An achievement-orientation.
+We set goals and then work hard and consistently to meet them in all facets of the university experience. - ▶ A blending of liberal arts education, preparation for professional life and student development opportunities.
+We learn by exploring a broad range of subjects and develop academic and life long skills through our work in the classroom, involvement in organizations, participation in campus activities and activism in the community. - ▶ A sense of civility.
 We act in a civil way toward each other in our classes, at meetings, at athletic contests, during activities and events, and in our living environment.
-What you bring to Fitchburg State University is important as well; your goals and aspirations, your special strengths and personality, and your willingness to do all you can to be an active member of our community.
-Participating fully in the life of the university, from the classroom and library to student activities and special events, is the best way to learn how far you can go.
+What you bring to Fitchburg State University is important as well; your goals and aspirations, your special strengths and personality, your curiosity about the world and people around you, and your willingness to do all you can to be an active member of our community.
+Participating fully in the life of the university, from the classroom and library, to working on campus, student engagement and attending special events is the best way to learn how far you can go.